metabolomicsworkbench/MetGENE/README.md

 Summary view:

 Please note that for the summary view, the filters anatomy, disease and phenotype are required as a placeholder (to maintain the order of the parameter names), but are not used in the actual computation.
-An important reason for this is that summary results are precomputed for faster processing and the actual use of these filters would have resulted in too many combinations.
+An important reason for this is that summary results are precomputed for faster processing and the actual use of these filters would have resulted in too many combinations to precompute.

 https://bdcw.org/MetGENE/rest/summary/species/hsa/GeneIDType/SYMBOL/GeneInfoStr/HK1/anatomy/NA/disease/NA/phenotype/NA/viewType/json